elarchi/elarchi/README.md

-# Hi there 👾 I'm Emilie Leury,
+# Hi there 👾 I'm Emilie Leury
 # A Web Developer, UX Designer and an Architect part.III